nitiketkarmore18/ecommerce-sales-performance-analysis-python-excel-powerbi/README.md

 #🧹 Data Cleaning & Preprocessing

--The dataset was cleaned and analyzed using Python in Google Colab.
+- The dataset was cleaned and analyzed using Python in Google Colab.

--Key Preprocessing Steps
+- Key Preprocessing Steps
--Imported dataset using Pandas
+- Imported dataset using Pandas
--Checked data types and column consistency
+- Checked data types and column consistency
--Verified missing values and duplicates
+- Verified missing values and duplicates
--Processed numerical and categorical fields
+- Processed numerical and categorical fields
--Performed exploratory data analysis (EDA)
+- Performed exploratory data analysis (EDA)
--Prepared cleaned dataset for Power BI reporting
+- Prepared cleaned dataset for Power BI reporting

 ---